garretthurd2/Garrett-Hurds-Portfolio/pcb-design-coursework/02-signal-integrity-good-vs-bad-design/README.md

 - Rise times: the bad-design side was consistently ~1.6–1.7× slower than the good-design side, as expected
 - Noise: both high and low outputs showed visibly more noise on the bad-design side
-- **Open item:** the fall-time ratios above are below 1×, meaning the bad-design side's fall time actually measured *faster* than the good design's — the opposite of the "increase in both rise and fall times" conclusion stated in the original write-up.
-Worth a recheck of the raw scope data before finalizing this comparison for the portfolio.

 ## Known Issue

 SW2 (used to switch the 555 output between the good and bad hex-inverter sides) intermittently let both sides light up at once rather than switching cleanly — attributed to a soldering issue on that switch, not a design flaw.

-## Figures
+## Images
 <img width="2081" height="1708" alt="IMG_0668" src="https://github.com/user-attachments/assets/01ad1544-7709-4f42-bbc8-0892064a17f3" />
 *Assembled board — identical hex-inverter circuits, good design practices on one side, bad on the other.*

 ## Full Report

-Full board report (with Altium schematic/layout and all scope captures) to be added to this folder.
+Full board report, with Altium schematic/layout and all scope captures, and Altium Gerber files are include in this folder.